Who we are

 So, we must keep evolving too.
 Working with our partners on the frontline to ignite innovations that help break down the social, political and legal barriers that stand in the way of a future free from AIDS.

 As a global partnership that is open to everyone, we can only do what we do – and achieve what we want to achieve – by working with partners from grassroots community groups to national governments.
 Our partners drive change where it matters, shaking up the status quo and making a noise on issues the world often chooses to ignore.

 We know we can make the difference.
 We know that together we are greater than AIDS.

 THE BIG PICTURE

-- 2.5 million people reached with integrated HIV and sexual and reproductive health and rights services.
+- 12.1 million marginalised people provided with sexual and reproductive health and rights interventions.

 - Ministry of Foreign Affairs of the Netherlands

 - BACKUP Health of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH